dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 Chart Last Submitted Date.
 To qualify for this report the chart must have at least one Procedure code assigned on the chart.

->[!info] Not Available For Scheduling
-> This report is not available within Scheduled Reports.

 ![Coded Procedure Account Details Report](CodedPCSAcctDetail.png)

 #### Coder Activity Report